zhuangxinyu/Dynamic-SBM-by-production-technologies/README.md

 ## 2 Methodology
-This section our method is base on the paper Dynamic DEA: A slack-based measure approach published by Tone and tsutsui, but deal with bad output by by-production method instead of considering it as free disposable inputs and see if this method is better. we also try to calculate Malmquist-Luenberger Index to find out the efficiency change through the periods.
+Based on Dynamic DEA: A slack-based measure approach published by Tone and tsutsui [[3]](#3), we first construct a model according to the paper, and then deal with bad output by by-production method instead of considering it as free disposable inputs. we also try to calculate Malmquist-Luenberger Index to find out the efficiency change through the periods.

 <a id="2.1"></a>
-### 2.1 Dynamic SBM: by-production technologies
+### 2.1 Dynamic SBM: consider bad output as free disposable input

-### 2.2 Free Disposable Input
+### 2.2 Dynamic SBM: by-production technologies

 ### 2.3 Malmquist-Luenberger Index
 When the DMU data is panel data containing multiple time points, the Malmquist total factor productivity index should be used to analyze efficiency change.
 Chung et al. [[2]](#2) proposed the Malmquist-Luenberger Index (ML index) based on the Malmquist model by applying a DDF containing the undesirable output.
 Any Malmquist index with undesirable output is called the ML productivity index [[1]](#1).
 Based on the method proposed by Chung et al. [[2]](#2), Li et al. [[1]](#1) proposed ML equation, combining the SBM model with undesirable output.
 Since their ML equation combining SBM model with undesirable output corresponds to our Dynamic SBM: by-production technologies [[2.1]](#2.1), we used their ML equation to implement Malquist-Luenberger Index.
 Its fixed ML index equation constructed in this paper is as follows: the common reference set of each period is $S_f = {(x^f_j, y^f_j, b^f_j)}$ , and $f$ is the number of 1 ~ period $p$.
 A single ML index is calculated. $ML^f_0 ( x^{t+1}_0 ,  y^{t+1}_0,  b^{t+1}_0,  x^t_0,  y^t_0,  b^t_0)  =  E^f_0 ( x^{t+1}_0 ,  y^{t+1}_0,  b^{t+1}_0 ) / E^f_0 ( x^t_0 ,  y^t_0,  b^t_0 )$.